Are you looking for a graduate role that offers early responsibility and a relatively high starting salary? Then consider a retail graduate scheme

 Salaries on retail graduate schemes vary widely.
 For example:

-- Tesco pay graduates on their schemes a salary of £28,000
+- Lidl pay graduates on their Sales Graduate Management Programme a starting salary of £37,000.

-Retail graduate programmes also provide an impressive number of benefits such as the use of company cars (Aldi give every graduate starter an Audi A4), opportunities to experience international secondments, generous holiday allowances (usually up to five weeks), store discounts, bonus schemes, private health cover and discounted cinema tickets (Tesco).
+Retail graduate programmes also provide an impressive number of benefits such as the use of company cars, opportunities to experience international secondments, generous holiday allowances (usually up to five weeks), store discounts, bonus schemes, private health cover and discounted cinema tickets.

 Will I be offered a job afterwards?